catdad/json-cli-toolkit/README.md

 <a name="delete"></a>
 #### `json delete`

-Remove a particular value from the json.
+Remove a particular property and its value from the json.

 `--attr`: The property to remove.
 Nested properties can be set using dot notation.